How the Black Lives Matter movement is mobilizing against Trump

 "We have tons of black folks that are going to be affected by the potential cutting of DACA," says Dante Barry, director of New York City-based Million Hoodies for Justice, referring to Trump's plan to crack down on undocumented residents.
 "We're going to have black folk that are going to be impacted by the cut of the Affordable Care Act."

-Following Trump's election, I interviewed leaders and local organizers with six groups participating in the United Front about their plans for confronting the Trump era.
-I also talked to an organizer with a seventh group, Campaign Zero, whose cofounders include Deray McKesson, perhaps the movement's most visible organizer.
+Following Trump's election, I interviewed leaders and local organizers with seven groups participating in the United Front about their plans for confronting the Trump era.
+I also talked to an organizer with an eighth group, Campaign Zero, whose cofounders include Deray McKesson, perhaps the movement's most visible organizer.
 All of these activists reiterated that police and criminal justice reform will remain a priority, but that other issues have become equally urgent.

 In the wake of Trump's immigration order, BLM organizers mobilized their networks to turn out at airports to protest.
 The groups also fired up their social media networks to amplify calls for the release of detained travelers.
 BLM leaders say their strategy will evolve as more details become known about what Trump plans to do on matters ranging from policing and reproductive rights to climate change and LGBT issues.
 They will focus on combating what they see as Trump's hostile, retrograde agenda—and that of right-wing politicians emboldened by Trump—primarily at the state and local levels.